A listicale of the most common fashion mistakes that make you look old, but that you can easily avoid. Tips are given as well.

 - Wearing the wrong shoes with respect to your pants’/jeans’ leg width or the length of your skirt/dress.

 - Matching shoes and bag.
-So 60s and 70s.
-What did you do in the 80s, when Patricia Gucci mixed it up?
+So 1960s and 1970s.
+What did you do in the 1980s, when Patricia Gucci mixed it all up in the name of Gucci?

 - Wearing an old-fashioned or distressed bag.